 Current liabilities are those that are due in the current operating period, usually within 12 months.
 Accounts Payable are entered on line 30.
 These are obligations that arise from purchasing goods and services on credit.
 Whether through billing or credit card purchase, only the farm portion of credit card balances should be included on this line.
-The Londons' beginning balance, \$2,058, included \$1,500 for repairs to a swather and \$324 for propane purchased.
-They will pay the swather and propane bills within 30 days and expect their accounts payable in one year to be similar in amount to the remainder of the current balance.

 Line of Credit and Operating Notes, line 31, include the principal balances of line-of-credit and other short-term loans.
 A "line-of-credit" is a financial arrangement where an operator may borrow as required to sustain operations up to a limit set with the lender.
 Short-term notes have a duration of one year or less and are typically single-payment notes but may have other repayment schedules.
-On the balance sheet date, the Londons have a line-of-credit balance of \$40,240 and a cattle note for \$50,000.
-The sum of these notes, \$90,240, is entered on line 31.
+On the balance sheet date, the Madisons have a line-of-credit balance of \$68,552 and a cattle note for \$85,000.
+The sum of these notes, \$153,552, is entered on line 31.

 The Current Portion of Term Debt, line 32, is the sum of principal payments, which will be due in the 12-month period following the balance sheet date on loans scheduled to be repaid over a period longer than one year.
 The portion of the principal amount, which is due within one year is a current liability and the remaining principal amount is classified as noncurrent.
-The Londons have a tractor loan, a pickup loan, two loans for land, and a loan for their house with expected payments this year of \$45,681.
-Of this, \$19,398 is scheduled interest payments.
-The remaining \$26,283 is the current portion of term debt (\$11,546 for machinery and equipment loans and \$14,737 on land notes).
+The Madisons have a tractor loan, a pickup loan, two loans for land, and a loan for their house.
+Their liabilities schedule lists \$22,360 in currrent principal for the farm loans plus \$8,104 for non-farm loans.

 Accrued Interest is calculated on all farm loans to the balance sheet date and entered on line 33.
 The easiest and most accurate means of determining the interest accrued is by obtaining a statement from the lender.
 If the loan statement is not available, an approximate amount may be calculated.
-For example, the Londons' tractor note has a principal balance of \$41,936 and an interest rate of 10.5%.
-The last payment was made in mid-October 2003.
-Assuming that all payments are made in the middle of the month, interest will have accrued for 3 1/2 months to February 1, 2004: \$41,936 $\times .105 = \$4,403$ for one year. $\$4,403 \div 12 = \367 per month and $\$367 \times 3.5 = \$1,284$ accrued to the balance sheet date.
+For example, the Madisons' tractor note has a principal balance of \$22,067 and an interest rate of 10.5%.
+The last payment was made in mid-October 2014.
+Assuming that all payments are made in the middle of the month, interest will have accrued for 4 1/2 months to March 1, 2010: $$22,067 \times .105 = $2,317$ for one year. $$2,317 \div 12 = 193 per month and $$193 \times 4.5 = 869 accrued to the balance sheet date.
 Interest accrued to the operating notes and other term notes is calculated in the same manner.
-The total interest accrued to the Londons' notes is \$8,422.
+The total interest accrued to the Madisons' notes is \$10,623.